 The Japan Foundation London coordinates all of the Foundation’s programmes within the UK.
 We also offer grant support to small projects under our Local Project Support Programme, which is designed to help with the costs of UK-based projects that may not be eligible for funding under our annual programmes.
 In addition to these central activities, we organise lectures, workshops, seminars, courses, exhibitions and performances.

-We are located on the 6th floor of Russell Square House, which is on the north corner of Russell Square, next to the Post Office.
+We are located on the 1st floor of Lion Court, 25 Procter Street, which is a 3 minute walk from Holborn underground station.
 Car parking is very limited in the immediate vicinity.

 Opening Hours: Monday - Friday 9:30 - 13:00 and 14:00 - 17:30 (excluding public holidays)